 - Dark Souls Remastered

 The PS5 doesn’t have any games outright confirmed for it yet, but the language used by Bethesda during E3 2018 suggests Starfield and The Elder Scrolls VI will both be released for the console.
 We are also curious if Cyberpunk 2077 will release for the PlayStation 5, given the visual quality of the demonstrations we’ve seen thus far.
+This game has also been confirmed for an early 2020 release on current-generation systems, however.

 When it comes to backward compatibility, the PS5 looks to be the early winner.
 Sony said it will support backward compatibility with PS4 games, as well as PlayStation VR titles.
 The system will also be compatible with the current PlayStation VR headset to play these games.